 TIP: Aggressively weed your Twitter followers.
 I had a hard time with Twitter when I started because it became information overload.
 The people and things that I cared about got lost and all I saw was useless comments and banter from the 2000 people that I was following.
 If someone doesn’t deliver value on a regular basis cut them loose!
 You should have a steady stream of value from people and things that interest you.

 You may have heard about LinkedIn lately and how they’ve had a very successful IPO.
 This is a good thing because I think this is a valuable service.
-Since I’ve been a little long winded so far I’ll get right to the point.
+Since I’ve been a little long-winded so far I’ll get right to the point.
 LinkedIn, like Twitter, is also a connector.
 But I see LinkedIn as the place where you connect with business associates and contacts and build your network.
 You can do this on the other services like Facebook and Twitter but LinkedIn is specifically designed for people to interact on a business level.
-You don’t post your resume and work history on Facebook and Twitter or connect with the purchasing manger from one of your major clients.
-But on LinkedIn this is perfectly ok.
+You don’t post your resume and work history on Facebook and Twitter or connect with the purchasing manager from one of your major clients.
+But on LinkedIn, this is perfectly ok.

 Connecting with current and past associates

 Here’s an example.
-The other day I was out onsite working with a client.
+The other day I was out on site working with a client.
 He mentioned that their marketing person left the company and that I would be working with someone new going forward.
 Not a big deal you say?
 Probably not, but if I enjoyed working with the person I now have no idea what company she’s working for or how to get a hold of her.

-If I would have taken a few minutes to connect with her on LinkedIn I would likely know exactly where she works now, what her title is, how to contact her — therefore keeping her permanently planted in my network.
+If I would have taken a few minutes to connect with her on LinkedIn I would likely know exactly where she works now, what her title is, and how to contact her — therefore keeping her permanently planted in my network.